NetEase/pomelo-robot/README.md

 #pomelo-robot
-pomelo-robot is simple tool to benchmark the socket.io server performance.
+pomelo-robot is a simple tool to benchmark the socket.io server's performance.

-pomelo-robot can run in multiple mode such as single machine with many process ,distribute test many socket.io server.
+pomelo-robot can run in multiple mode such as single machine or distributed machines with many processes.

-pomelo-robot execute developer custom JavaScript in a sand box and static monitor include max(min,avg) response time and QPS,etc. then report to web http server with graph display
+pomelo-robot executes developer's custom javascript in a sand box and statistical analysis monitors including avg(min/max) responsing time and QPS, etc. Then reports data to the http server with graph display.

-pomelo-robot also can be used in http benchmark by developer script;
+pomelo-robot can be also used in http benchmark with developer script.

 ##Installation